 The Fanning Sandal With Bottle Opening by Reef includes, as the name implies, a built-in bottle opener on the bottom.
 No review of Reef footwear would be complete without mention of this iconic design.
 In retrospect—it seems so obvious to include a bottle opener on the bottom of one’s shoe.
 Since Reef first introduced this design feature it’s popped up on nearly every other piece of beach clothing possible.
 When a bottle opener doesn’t work well, companies will just attach one with a string.

 Reef’s debut product was a simple, functional, and stylish-at-the-time thonged sandal.
 Today, one might scuff and say it belongs in the wardrobe of Saved By The Bell.
 I’d argue it’s just a classic!
 Soon after catching the eye of the public, Reef began sponsoring notable beach/oceans athletes such as Rob Machado.
 This helped their exposure start to swell like the waves on which their fanbase so often dwelled.

 Reef began expanding aggressively into other beachwear including shoes, shorts, shirts, and also started unrolling designs specifically for women.
-The Miss Reef calendar become iconic among teenagers and men around the globe.
-The sun-bronzed swimsuit model clad pages helped Reef paddle even further ahead of the competition.
+The Miss Reef calendar has become iconic among teenagers and men around the globe.
+The sun-bronzed swimsuit model-clad pages helped Reef paddle even further ahead of the competition.